-The problem with these is that there are usually very strong players you’ll be competing against, those giants will win over you in every aspect –
+The problem with this product is that there are usually very strong players you’ll be competing against, those giants will win over you in every aspect:

-Lower Price – they have a stronger buying power, which means they will have stocks of 1000’s of units and will necessarily have lower prices than you.
-This is how BestBuy, Wallmart and the like’s can offer the lowest prices – they have enormous buying power.
+- Lower Price – they have a stronger buying power, which means they will have stocks of 1000’s of units and will necessarily have lower prices than you.
+This is how BestBuy, Wallmart and the like can offer the lowest prices – they have enormous buying power.

 Think about Amazon and the kind of deals they get with their shipping providers.
 If your’e interested to see how eCommerce looks from the eyes of the biggest player in the world, I recommend reading ‘The Everything Store: Jeff Bezos and the Age of Amazon’ – A fascinating read for any eCommerce enthusiast.

-eBay’s top selling items are usually sold for small profit margins as the competition is fierce.
-The business model is usually – Many sales with low profit per sale.
+- Small profit margins – eBay’s top selling items are usually sold for small profit margins as the competition is fierce.
+The business model is usually as follows: Many sales with low profit per sale.

 The problem here is that you need to have a really well oiled logistics to be profitable in that kind of business, every aspect of your eBay business needs to be optimized to the maximum to squeeze a profit.

 For most small sellers the cost in time and effort of processing a $1 profit order is pretty much the same as processing a $20 one.

 This brings me to the first concept we always used when searching for the best things to sell on eBay: